Eastbourne Airbourne (air show): Awards

 The event was Highly Commended in 2016 at the Visit Britain Awards, organised by the UK's national tourist board.

 Funding

 Access to the event is free and open to the public, without reservation.
 The event has been marketed as both the United Kingdom's largest free airshow, and the world's biggest free seafront airshow.

 The 'Battle of Britain Memorial Flight', passing over Eastbourne Pier during Airbourne in 2005.

 The costs of Airbourne are funded from the budget of Eastbourne Borough Council (EBC), from local taxation and other operating income.
 The Council claim it is a significant contributor to Eastbourne's tourist income, yet its true value to the town has been disputed locally.

+From 2023, Eastbourne Borough Council announced that they would no longer fund the show, due to rising costs, and instead said that the show could continue, as long as the show operated on a cost-netural basis.

 2008 charges

 In 2008, there was particular controversy when EBC decided to introduce a £5 event admission fee, to a part of Eastbourne seafront set aside as a special viewing area, which had previously been accessible to the public for free.
 The intention behind charging admission was to help cover the show's rising costs, especially in a year when a major event sponsor was sought but not found.
 However, it caused an outcry in the local press.

 That year visitor numbers were down, costs were up and there was an operational loss of "hundreds of thousands of pounds", alongside bad publicity.
 The local council had initially projected that the event would make a £183,000 profit.
 In response to the blunders, the council ordered an internal inquiry and subsequently reversed the introduction of admission charges.

 Five senior staff members at the council were made redundant in late 2009.
 The cause was cited as a cost-cutting exercise, but press reports claimed that the 2008 Airbourne finances led to the firings.
 At the time, Leader of Eastbourne Borough Council David Tutt, said: "We will be investigating what went right, what went wrong and looking very seriously at ways of ensuring the event for future years."